Fan Fic: Boundless World Of Danmaku

 - Psychopomp: Death gods in general are explained by Goukei to be this, featuring ferrymen, grim reapers, and shinigami.

-- Punch Spin Gape: Played for Laughs during chapter 35, when Darius and Marisa take turns at it.
+- Punch Spin Gape: During chapter 35, Darius and Marisa take turns at doing this to each other.

 - Rage Quit: Goukei, whenever he loses to Wildcard in particular style.
 This happens many times between them.